Dollar, yen up as investors seek shelter amid pandemic crisis

 SINGAPORE (Reuters) - The dollar snapped a week of declines and the safe-haven yen rose on Monday, as coronavirus lockdowns tightened across the world and investors braced for a prolonged period of uncertainty.

-“Now that the (dollar) funding pressure is easing somewhat, the focus is pretty much shifting toward assessing the damage,” said Bank of Singapore currency analyst Moh Siong Sim.
+“Now that the (dollar) funding pressure is easing somewhat, the focus is pretty much shifting towards assessing the damage,” said Bank of Singapore currency analyst Moh Siong Sim.

 “And there, the viral infection rate is still up in the air, (and) it’s a bit of risk-aversion.”

-The safe-haven Japanese yen JPY=EBS rose 0.5% to 107.41 yen per dollar.
+The safe-haven Japanese yen rose 0.5% to 107.41 yen per dollar.
 Both the dollar and yen gained strongly against emerging market currencies.
+[EMRG/FRX]

 Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said the pandemic could ultimately kill between 100,000 and 200,000 people in the United States, if mitigation was not successful.